tikv/rfcs/text/2020-01-30-key-spaces.md

 There can only be one owner.
 This does not preclude cooperation among applications, for example having read access to another key space.

+One application can be an owner of multiple key spaces.
+This pattern is not encouraged (instead self-management is), but it is used to upgrade TiDB.

 It would be possible for this proposal to attempt to formalize this as well by documenting read-only access, etc.
 However, I believe that because currently we have no way to secure access it is better to tackle this problem when we implement authentication.
 More specifically, there are alternative designs for this that make more sense when authentication is present, and one that I currently favor is access delegation.

 ## Drawbacks

-The upgrade path is a little complicated and might be confusing.
+The upgrade path is not completely smooth: there is a differnce between old and new TiDB deployments.
 Teaching users to use this new feature and attempting to integrate it into client libraries will take effort. key space overwriting is still possible until auth is implemented.